NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Jungle Drake.md

 abilities_mid:
   - name: ""
   - name: "Twisting Tail"
-    desc: "`pf2:r`  **Trigger** A creature within reach of the jungle drake's stinger uses a move action or leaves a square during a move action it's using.\n**Effect** The jungle drake Strikes the target with its stinger.
+    desc: "`pf2:r`  **Trigger** A creature within reach of the jungle drake's stinger uses a move action or leaves a square during a move action it's using.\n* * *\n\n**Effect** The jungle drake Strikes the target with its stinger.
 If it hits, the jungle drake disrupts the creature's action."

 attacks:
   - name: ""